prafra/jupyter-book-TAILOR-D3.2/_sources/Human_Agency_and_Oversight/Human_Agency_and_Oversight.md

 ## Main Keywords

 - {doc}`./Meaningful_human_control`: **Meaningful human control** is the notion that aims to generalize the traditional concept of operational control over technological artifacts to artificial intelligent systems.
 It implies that artificial systems should not make morally consequential decisions on their own, without appropriate control from responsible humans.
+- {doc}`Causal_responsibility`: **Causal responsibility** is the notion of responsibility that is concerned with actual causation {cite}`vincentStructuredTaxonomyResponsibility2011,chocklerResponsibilityBlameStructuralModel2004, englTheoryCausalResponsibility2018`.

 ## Bibliography